n-WN/aix/README.md

 export GROQ_API_KEY="your-groq-key"
 export MISTRAL_API_KEY="your-mistral-key"

-# Start chatting
+# Start using
-bun cli.ts chat "Hello, how can I help you today?"
+aix chat "Hello, how can I help you today?" aix models aix ask package.json "What dependencies does this project use?" aix exec "find all typescript files modified today"

-# List all available models
-bun cli.ts models

-# Ask about a file
-bun cli.ts ask index.ts "What does this code do?"

-# Convert natural language to shell commands
-bun cli.ts exec "find all typescript files modified today"
 ```

 ## Commands